gsomgsom/blog/posts/value-of-copypasting.md

 ## END

 Hopefully we've all learned something from this.
-One thing I noticed is that often times I see indie developers with amazing games out there, but by all normal standards if you were to look at their code they would be considered bad coders who just don't know any good practices.
+One thing I noticed is that often times I see indie developers with amazing games, but by all normal standards if you were to look at their code they would be considered bad coders who just don't know any good practices.

-I think intuitively people realize that doing things like what I outlined in this article is a good idea that works, and so you get lots of "dumb" code that works.
-Obviously, if you're able to analyze these tradeoffs properly you can make informed decisions instead of just doing the dumb thing because you didn't know any better.
+I think intuitively people realize that doing things like what I outlined in this article is a good idea, and so you get lots of "dumb" code that works.
+However, you don't need to go that far.
+If you're able to analyze these tradeoffs properly you can make informed decisions instead of just doing the dumb thing because you didn't know any better, and this will result in less costs for you even though it looks like it costs a lot.